websiddu/websiddu/blog/011-email-that-paved-my-path.md

 ## The Start

 Though the opportunity had me elated, a sense of nervousness crept inside me.
 I was asked to wait outside for the manager during which time I peered through the window to see people seriously staring into their monitors.
 During the interview though, I held my nerve.
 It got over in a few minutes but the result wasn't exciting.
 I was assigned a support team called CRLM (Customer relation some thing...) for Celcom project, one which I wasn't fond of since the beginning.
 I felt this could be a chance to subdue my discontent to the project.
-A month had passed since this decision and I realised that this assignment had only fortified my discontent to the project and made me understand that I don't belong here.
+A month had passed since this decision and I realized that this assignment had only fortified my discontent to the project and made me understand that I don't belong here.

 ![It begins](http://i.giphy.com/mxDZecDOOsWCA.gif#center)